honeycombio/opencensus-website/content/guides/exporters/supported-exporters/Go/Honeycomb.md

     trace.ApplyConfig(trace.Config{DefaultSampler: trace.ProbabilitySampler(sampleFraction)})
     // If you use the Open Census Probability Sampler, be sure to pass that sampleFraction to the exporter
-    // so that Honeycomb can pick it up and make sure we handle your sampling properly.
+    // so that Honeycomb can pick it up and make sure we handle your sampling properly. exporter.SampleFraction = sampleFraction
-    // Note: The Probability Sampler uses a fraction, whereas Honeycomb uses an integer, which is the inverse of that fraction. exporter.SampleFraction = sampleFraction

     trace.RegisterExporter(exporter)